AGA-Datathon-2026/Fiscal-Patriots/README.md

 ## Key Findings

-**Scale of Federal Funding**
 - **$8.58 trillion** in federal financial assistance distributed (FY2019–2024)
 - **Top 10 states** received 50.9% of all federal grants
 - **California alone** received $1.05 trillion (12% of total)
 - **HHS and USDA** account for 67% of all federal assistance

-**What the Audit Data Revealed**
 - **57,448 entities** required to submit Single Audits (FY2016–2024)
 - **16,300+ entities** had at least one audit finding
-- **$1.09 trillion** in funding went to entities with repeat audit findings
-- **38,000 SAM-excluded entities** with UEI available for cross-referencing

 ---

 ## Why This Exists

 Federal funding data is large, fragmented, and hard to interpret quickly.
-Audit oversight data is even harder because it uses specialized terminology and the impact is not always obvious.
-Our goal is to make these systems approachable without oversimplifying the responsibility required to interpret oversight signals.
+Audit data is even harder because it uses specialized terminology and the impact is not always obvious.
+Our goal is to make these systems approachable for everyone.

 **This project helps users:**
 - Explore funding patterns by geography and time
 - Learn audit terminology with plain-language definitions
-- Use a screening signal (Audit Health Score) to identify entities that may merit a closer look
-- Follow guided examples (case studies and next steps) to investigate responsibly
+- Follow guided examples (case studies and next steps) to investigate audit data more deeply

 ---

-## What We Built
+## Key Features of AuditsMadeSimple

 ### 1) Interactive Exploration (Tableau)
 Dashboards that highlight: